Tes Lake: Geology and climate

 Based on information from an exploration conducted in 1964, the main types of soil found in Tes Lake are regosol, andosol, latosol, and podzol (brown podzol soil).

-Due to its high number of wet seasons, Tes Lake experiences an average annual rainfall intensity of 2,700-3,500 mm.
-The area is classified as type A, with a Q value of approximately 0.9% - 7.7%, according to classifications from Schimidt and Ferguson.
+Due to its high number of wet seasons, Tes Lake experiences an average annual rainfall intensity of 2,700-3,500mm.
+According to classifications from Schmidt and Ferguson, the area is classified as type A, with a Q value of approximately 0.9% - 7.7%.